OctopusDeploy/blog/blog/2018-07/kubernetes-containers-update/index.md

 ![Deploy Containers Step - Final](k8s-deploy-containers-step.png "width=500")

+Another of Octopus's strengths is managing [variables](https://octopus.com/docs/deployment-process/variables), including [transforming configuration files](https://octopus.com/docs/deployment-process/configuration-features).
+But this is redundant if you can't get those files into your Kubernetes pods.

+Kubernetes has the concept of ConfigMaps (and Secrets, for sensitive data).
+We will provide an easy way to leverage the Octopus variable and configuration-file power, and to push the results to a ConfigMap or Secret.

-We are excited about this step.
+We are excited about the _Deploy Containers to Kubernetes_ step.
 Starting with an empty YAML file, the Kubernetes learning-curve can be daunting, and we feel there is scope for Octopus to help with that.
 We are especially enthused about the ability to select `Blue\Green` as the deployment style.
 This will hopefully make some tricky scenarios much easier to configure.
 We will talk more about this in future posts.

 ## #2 Helm